joelparkerhenderson/architecture-decision-record/adr_template_for_business_case.md

-# ADR template for business
+# ADR template for business case

 This ADR template emphasizes creating a business case for a decision, including critera, candidates, and costs.